Our Healing Herd

 Sunup is a 2003 Quarter Horse gelding standing 15.1 hands high.
 Sunup has had training in both hunters and dressage, and he offers great learning opportunities for our more independent riders.
 He develops close bonds with his teen and adult clients, and he takes a lot of pride in his work.
 His quirky and inquisitive nature brings valuable insights in psychotherapy sessions and can have a grounding effect for his clients.
 In his free time, Sunup enjoys hanging out with Admiral and Pumpkin, and occasionally amuses himself by opening and closing his stall door.

-Sunup is free leased to Bridle Paths by the Fallon family.
+Sunup is free leased to the program by the Fallon family.

 Pumpkin (2000) is a Welsh/Thoroughbred cross pony standing about 14 hands high, and he was the first member of the Bridle Paths herd.
 He comes to us from Connecticut, where he logged lots of miles in the hunter show arena.
 Pumpkin’s extensive training helps teach the subtleties of seat, leg and rein aids to our students.
 His sensitivity is also helpful in psychotherapy sessions, as clients learn to read and convey nonverbal cues from the horses.
 When Pumpkin isn’t working, he likes napping in his stall (and sometimes even talks in his sleep!).